The School Curriculum

 In EYFS and KS1 we teach phonics using the Letters & Sounds programme.

 Reading books are banded for children so they are aware of which books are accessible for them to read.
 Books are readily available for the children in Class Libraries and the School Library.

-Swimming is an integral part of the curriculum within key Stage 2 and visits to a nearby pool are arranged for part of the Summer Term.
+Swimming is an integral part of the curriculum within key Stage 2 and visits to a nearby pool are arranged for three terms for each class.
 Details of this particular timetable are issued through our newsletters and Home Link Books.
 A voluntary donation is necessary to make this activity viable.

 Personal, Social and Health Education (P.H.S.E.)